CnrLwlss/Watson_2020/README.md

 nreps = 10
 ```

-Once either the demo or the full analysis have completed, you should find that the R code has run without errors and an output file "Sampling_fixed.pdf" generated in the root directory.
+Once either the demo or the full analysis have completed, you should find that the R code has run without errors and two output files ("Sampling_fixed.pdf" & "Sampling_varying.pdf") generated in the root directory.